Private Empty Car Storage

 The key components of this tariff item are as follows:

-- Tariff charges assessed if the receiver has five days or more of car inventory in the serving area and receiver’s empty cars are causing congestion.
+- Tariff charges assessed if the Customer has five days or more of car inventory in the serving area and Customer's empty cars are causing congestion.

-- Receiver has 72-hour notice to accept delivery and/or reposition the cars to another location.
+- Customer has five days to reposition the cars to another location as outlined in OT-57.

 - Cars repositioned under this item will not accrue PECS charges during transit to and from the secondary storage location, but will continue to accrue PECS charges upon placement at the secondary storage location.

-- Cars not moved within 72 hours will be repositioned by Union Pacific to a secondary storage location and receiver will be charged line haul charges to the secondary storage location (UPRR 4703, Item 1100).
+- Cars not moved within five day schedule outlined in OT-57 will be repositioned by Union Pacific to the Customer’s secondary storage location or an alternative secondary storage location if Customer’s location is unavailable and Customer will be charged line haul charges to the secondary storage location (UPRR 4703, Item 1100).
 Movement out of the secondary storage location will be considered a free move.

-- Receiver of the empty rail cars will be assessed the charges.
+- Customer of the empty rail cars will be assessed the charges.

 Repositioning Empty Private Cars (PECs) Tariff - FAQ